arrikto/learn-kubeflow/docs/modules/notebook-katib-tuning/upload-handouts.md

 # Get Dataset and Code

 To work through this module you will need the code and data we have provided.
-This module will build on the notebook created in Kale 101.
 If you are not familiar with Kale we strongly recommend you complete Kale 101.
 If you do not have the completed notebook available you may download and unzip the [handout](handouts/learn_katib_pipelines_handouts.zip).